sitespeedio/humble/README.md

 sudo netfilter-persistent save
 ```

-6. The step prepare your Raspberry to be a router and setup which IP addresses devices will have when they connect.
+7. The step prepare your Raspberry to3. be a router and setup which IP addresses devices will have when they connect.
 That happens on `/etc/dnsmasq.conf`.

 As a first step, move the old version so we have a backup: